 Items of interest and recent work

-Future revisions to ECMA-74 will address equipment whose noise changes with temperature, for example due to cooling loads.
-Proposed ECMA-74 revisions include broadening the allowable ambient temperature range beyond 21 C to 25 C and broadening the range of permitted meteorological corrections.
-Submission to GA in June 2022 is envisioned.
+Future revisions to ECMA-74 will address equipment whose noise changes with temperature, for example due to cooling loads, and broadened ambient temperatures and meteorological corrections.

 TC26 maintains liaison with ISO TC43/SC1/WG23 (IT noise) and ISO TC43/SC1/WG28 (Noise emission from all types of equipment).
-Through these liaisons, TC26 is able to influence ISO standards that affect IT product noise measurements.
-TC26 also maintains liaisons with
+Through these liaisons, TC26 can influence ISO standards that affect IT product noise measurements.

-Please find below 2 video clips made during the TC26 meeting in Portland (23-24 July 2011); the first one is an interview of Dr. Robert Lotz (former TC26 Chair) and the second one is an interview of Dr. E. K. Dunens (former TC26 Chair).
+Please find below 2 video clips made during the TC26 meeting in Portland (23-24 July 2011); the first one is an interview of Dr. Robert Lotz (past TC26 Chair) and the second one is an interview of Dr. E. K. Dunens (past TC26 Chair).